KeepArtEvil/ofSite/_tutorials/01_introduction/002_projectGenerator.markdown

 There are some options to consider when creating a new app.

 ### 1. Name:
-Give a name to yor project
+Give a name to your project

 ### 2. Path
 When you execute the projectGenerator, this should contain the absolute path to the myApps folder in the distribution you downloaded, usually something like